 Squeeze the crimping pliers gently to fold and round the crimped tube.

 Step 5: Add a Large-Holed Spacer Bead and Another Crimp

-Thread one of the four large-hole beads you reserved onto the wire, followed by another crimp tube.
-Slide them both down until they are next to the tube you just crimped, making sure they go over both the short and long ends of the wire near the finished crimp.
+Thread one of the four reserved large-hole beads onto the wire, then thread on another crimp tube.
+Slide them both down until they are next to the previously crimped tube, making sure they go over both the short and long ends of the wire near the finished crimp.

-Note: Although it is not essential to add a second crimp I highly recommend it.
-The second crimp serves as a backup so the beads will not fall off the wire (and possibly be lost) if the first crimp ever loosens.
+Note: Although it is not essential to add a second crimp, I highly recommend it.
+The second crimp serves as a backup, helping to ensure that the beads will not fall off the wire (and possibly be lost) if the first crimp ever loosens.

 Step 6: Trim the Beading Wire

 Thread on a second large-holed bead and snug it up next to the second crimp.
 Use the flush cutters or wire nippers to trim the wire tail as close as possible to the new bead.

 Step 7: String the Remaining Beads, Crimp Tubes, and Clamshell Bead Tip

 Thread on the rest of the beads onto the wire in the order you laid them out on the flocked bead board.